 3 – You have a bacteria imbalance

 Interestingly flourishing bad bacteria are thought to give rise to more local symptoms such as bloating or the symptoms of IBS, but over time, the problem may become more systemic and can even have effects on other areas such as our mood or weight.
 Therefore, it’s important to try and sort the problem early, before things risk getting out of hand.
-Read over my series on good bacteria to find out how to use tactics such as diet, lifestyle, and the combination of prebitoics such as Molkosan, together with probiotics, to help tackle these issues head on.
+Read over my series on good bacteria to find out how to use tactics such as diet, lifestyle, and the combination of prebiotics, together with probiotics, to help tackle these issues head on.

 4 – You’re stressed